Xarelto Lawsuit Information

 Why our law firm keeps filing lawsuits against Xarelto

-The same characteristics that make Xarelto more appealing to patients make it also more dangerous to their health.
+The same characteristics that make rivaroxaban more appealing to patients make it also more dangerous to their health.
 However, many people just don’t know how dangerous the medication could be.
 Those who eventually knew the truth about it, in fact, were the unlucky ones who suffered the tremendous effects of the dreaded uncontrollable bleeding.
-The scary truth about the side effects, in fact, hit like a truck to many patients’ lives, forcing them to ask for help from our lawyers to file for compensation.
-Over 3,000 lawsuits have been filed against this medication in the last few months, this just shows how many people are being injured by this drug.
+The scary truth about the side effects, in fact, hit like a truck to many patients’ lives, forcing them to ask for help from our lawyers to file a litigation.
+Over 6,000 lawsuits have been filed against this medication in the last few months – a number that provides invaluable evidence on how many people keep being injured.

-Xarelto has a very low therapeutic index, meaning that its safe dosage is dangerously close to the one where this drug starts becoming toxic.
+This blood thinner has a very low therapeutic index, meaning that its safe dosage is dangerously close to the one where the drug starts becoming toxic.
 Even a small shift in those biological activities that every day flush medications out of our systems may lead to a potentially harmful (or even lethal) overdose.
 For this same reason, Warfarin required constant monitoring in the first place, as blood testings were the primary instrument through which doctors kept their patients’ health checked.
 “Knowledge is power,” said Sir Francis Bacon, and by knowing whenever the drug dose reached a dangerous blood level in their bodies, people prevented Warfarin from harming and injuring them.
-Xarelto’s lack of monitoring instead, although it may seem more convenient, it’s also much more dangerous.
+The lack of monitoring associated with Bayer’s anticoagulant instead, although it may seem more convenient, it’s also much more dangerous.

 On the other hand, the infamous Xarelto “one-dosage-fits-all” model is another reason this medication can threaten the very life of many people.
 From a physiological point of view, a 110 pounds human being is very different from another one who weighs 200 lbs, so there’s no way that same dose could be ideal for them both.
 Similarly, a young woman’s kidneys can flush this drug at a much higher rate than an elderly one, so prescribing to both of them the same dosage could actually cause a lethal overdose on the latter one.
-Some of the most dangerous adverse reactions such as the infamous Xarelto brain bleeding may, in fact, outright kill a patient due to the absence of a proper antidote to reverse this drug’s action.
+Some of the most dangerous adverse reactions such as a stroke or a gastrointestinal bleeding may, in fact, outright kill a patient due to the absence of a proper antidote to reverse this drug’s action.

 Surgical wounds after hip or knee replacements

-Xarelto bleeding events are probably the most publicized complications of this drug as they can cause a patient’s death.
+Bleeding events are probably the most publicized complications of this drug as they can cause a patient’s death.
 However, rivaroxaban is also linked to several other severe adverse reactions, including a higher occurrence of infections in surgical wounds after hip or knee replacements interventions.
-The risk for infection and wound leakage is ten-fold higher when a patient is taking this drug.
+The risk for infection and wound leakage is four-fold higher when a patient is taking this drug.
 This kind of complications often forces patients to get back to the operating room to receive additional surgery.

-Xarelto is used to prevent blood clots from forming in the lower limbs after a hip or knee replacements surgery.
+This anticoagulant is used to prevent blood clots from forming in the lower limbs after a joint replacements surgery.
 However, there are many other equally effective options available for patients.
 Doctors can still prevent blood clots with other medications such as heparins or aspirin, or mechanically with compression stockings and physical rehabilitation.

 Xarelto Stroke – A compelling reason to file a lawsuit